WebDesigner32/MovieTrailer/README.md

 1. Install Python.

-2. After the project code is downloaded, store the contents in a directory.
+2. After the project code is downloaded, keep the files in the directory.

-3. Open the project file entertainment_center.py and then run it using IDLE.
+3. Open the project file entertainment_center.py in IDLE and then run it.

-4. Upon running the file, the browser will display the Movie Trailer website.
+4. Upon running the file, the browser will display the Movie Trailer site.

+Alternatively, one could click the Download ZIP button and then open the contents immediately.
+From these contents, one would select the HTML version of fresh_tomatoes and then open it.
+The project will be displayed in the browser without a loss in functionality.

 ##**Sources**